Balls of Fury: Box office

+Critical response

 As of June 2020, the film holds a 22% approval rating on Rotten Tomatoes, based on 130 reviews with an average score of 4.2/10.
 The site's consensus reads: "Tasteless, yet harmless, Balls of Fury nevertheless fails to generate enough laughs despite its lowbrow intentions".

 On Metacritic the film has a score of 38 out of 100 based on 26 reviews, indicating "generally unfavorable" reviews.

-Brian Lowry of Variety magazine wrote: "Relentlessly silly in spoofing martial-arts movie conventions, Balls of Fury has roughly enough laughs for a first-class trailer but wheezes, gasps and finally goes flat through much of its 90 minutes."
+Brian Lowry of Variety wrote: "Relentlessly silly in spoofing martial-arts movie conventions, Balls of Fury has roughly enough laughs for a first-class trailer but wheezes, gasps and finally goes flat through much of its 90 minutes."
 Film historian Leonard Maltin was even less kind, declaring the picture a BOMB (his lowest possible rating), while describing it as a "...One-joke comedy that's every bit as inane and stupid as its premise.
 James Hong steals every scene he's in; but, alas, it's petty theft."
 Roger Ebert was more favorable in his review for the Chicago Sun-Times, giving it two-and-a-half out of four stars and recommending it as a modest comedy of "sheer absurdity".